Looking to build a marketplace that brings real disruption to the sector you want to tackle?

-This is usually directed at vendor centric marketplaces such as Olx or TaskRabbit.
+This is usually directed at vendor-centric marketplaces, such as OLX or TaskRabbit.
 Here you list an item that will be visible until the number of actions the vendor purchased expires.
-These actions that the vendor purchases are (views/click to see phone number/click to order/contact requests).
-In this mode,l the vendor is purchasing visibility and potential business as the main transaction happens outside the marketplace.
+These actions that the vendor purchases are views/click to see phone number/click to order/contact requests.
+In this model, the vendor is purchasing visibility and potential business – the main transaction happens outside the marketplace.

 Highlight model (leads)

 This is possibly the oldest model.
-Craigslist, back in the 1990’s, was unable to charge online for offline transactions hence allowed users to pay to put their ads on the top of the list, highlight them in yellow, use big fonts and other perks.
+Craigslist, back in the 1990s, was unable to charge online for offline transactions.
+It, therefore, allowed users to pay to put their ads on the top of the list, highlight them in yellow, use big fonts and other perks.

 Subscription + actions + commission + highlight + co-branding + fee per item + CPC (leads + transactions)

-Overall and over time marketplaces listen to their communities and progress to complex models allowing vendors to make the most of the marketplace’s capabilities while producing novel revenue sources for the marketplaces themselves.
-Amazon’s sellers option pages are clearly a result of decades of thinking through business models.
+Overall and over time marketplaces listen to their communities.
+They progress to complex models allowing vendors to make the most of the marketplace’s capabilities – while producing novel revenue sources for the marketplaces themselves.
+As an example, Amazon’s seller’s option pages are clearly a result of decades of thinking through business models.

 But what’s right for you at this stage?

-If you are just starting you will probably either begin with a (lower than your competitors’) commission model if the transaction’s payment is done via you or with a pack of actions.
-Adding to this we would suggest you add a smart suite of incremental exposure features to allow merchants to purchase visibility — for instance allowing them to outbid each other to the top of the list while producing more sales for them and for you.
+If you are just starting you will probably either begin with a commission model (that is set lower than your competitors’) – if the transaction’s payment is done via you or with a pack of actions.
+Adding to this I would suggest you add a smart suite of incremental exposure features to allow merchants to purchase visibility – for instance allowing them to outbid each other for the top of the list while producing more sales for them and for you.

 Once you’ve figured this out you can move on to establishing your CPA and LTV.